WARNING! Contains unavoidable spoilers

 - Distressed Damsel: Gets kidnapped by the yakuza several times, until the SOS Brigade is forced to let her in on The Masquerade for her own safety.

 - New Transfer Student: Sasaki transfers to Kitago in Chapter 62.
-She apparently ends up to a different sophomore class than Kyon, Haruhi, Yuki and Koizumi's.
+She apparently ends up in a different sophomore class than Kyon, Haruhi, Yuki and Koizumi's.

 - Oblivious to Love: As she proves to be such, it seems that she and Kyon have more in common than previously believed.
 In Chapter 31, she knows she wants desperately to talk with Kyon, but she doesn't know why, being oblivious to her own feelings for him.

 - However in Chapter 54, she shows that she is aware that Kunikida has a crush on her and admits that her heart belongs to someone else.